enasequence/read_docs/umbrella.rst

 You must edit the command to include your Webin account ID and password.
 You can make a practice submission to our test server before your final submission if are unsure of the process.
-To do this, change the URL at to https://wwwdev.ebi.ac.uk/ena/submit/drop-box/submit/ then run the command as normal.
+To do this, change the URL at the end to https://wwwdev.ebi.ac.uk/ena/submit/drop-box/submit/ then run the command as normal.

 You will receive a receipt in XML form.
 You should note the 'success' attribute which will be true or false to indicate success or failure of your submission.